jeremybytes/abstract-art-core3/README.md

 **Other Resources**
 * [New is Glue](https://ardalis.com/new-is-glue) (article by Steve Smith)
+* [The Law of Leaky Abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/) (article by Joel Spolsky)
 * [Goldilocks and the Three Bears](https://archive.org/details/goldilocks_and_the_three_bears) (video with real bears)